scale-it/algo-builder/docs/testing-teal.md

       assert.equal(getAcc(runtime, john).balance(), initialJohnHolding + 100);
     });
     ```
-    In test, we are first checking the initial balance which we set during initialization.
+    In this test, we are first checking the initial balance which we set during initialization.
 Then we are executing transaction by passing `txnParams`.
 After execution, we are verifying the account balances if the funds are withdrawn from `escrow`.

   - Executing transaction with invalid txnParams results in failure.
     ```